cchitsiang/awesome-stars/README.md

 - [automerge/automerge-classic](https://github.com/automerge/automerge-classic) - A JSON-like data structure (a CRDT) that can be modified concurrently by different users, and merged again automatically.
 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [faultline/faultline](https://github.com/faultline/faultline) - Error tracking tool on AWS managed services.
+- [module-federation/core](https://github.com/module-federation/core) - Module Federation is a concept that allows developers to share code and resources across multiple JavaScript applications
 - [automatisch/automatisch](https://github.com/automatisch/automatisch) - The open source Zapier alternative.
 Build workflow automation without spending time and money.
-- [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 - [grucloud/grucloud](https://github.com/grucloud/grucloud) - Generate code and diagrams from cloud infrastructures: AWS, Azure, GCP, Kubernetes
 - [OffcierCia/DeFi-Developer-Road-Map](https://github.com/OffcierCia/DeFi-Developer-Road-Map) - DeFi Developer roadmap is a curated Developer handbook which includes a list of the best tools for DApps development, resources and references!
 - [Kristories/awesome-guidelines](https://github.com/Kristories/awesome-guidelines) - A curated list of high quality coding style conventions and standards.